0x1eef/portzap/README.md

 ## About

-portzap is a utility that manages a local copy of the [HardenedBSD source tree](https://git.HardenedBSD.org/HardenedBSD/HardenedBSD).
+The portzap utility manages a local copy of the [HardenedBSD source tree](https://git.HardenedBSD.org/HardenedBSD/HardenedBSD).
 The copy of the source tree is maintained by members of the `_portzap` group, and the copy of the source tree can be installed into `/usr/ports/` by root.

-portzap separates commands according to the role of a user.
+The portzap utility separates commands according to the role of a user.
 Certain commands can only be run by members of the `_portzap` group, and certain commands can only be run by a superuser (eg root).
 Group commands are delegated to the `_portzap` user rather than being run as the user invoking a given command.